 Remember, even though a chatbot typically costs money, it definitely costs less than hiring 24/7 customer service associates to handle these conversations themselves.

 Some chatbot tools you can consider:

-If your website is built on WordPress, you also have several different chatbots that can be integrated into your site.
+If your website exists on WordPress, you also have several different chatbots that can integrate into your site.
 The following are just a few that offer WordPress plug-ins:

-When choosing your chatbot, refer back to the gaps you’re looking to fill along your customer journey and your goals with conversational marketing for your brand.
-You want to make sure that your ultimate choice not only helps you reach your goals but matches your resources (i.e. budget) as well.
+When choosing your chatbot, refer back to the gaps you’re looking to fill along your customer journey.
+Also, consider your goals with conversational marketing for your brand.
+Make sure that your choice not only helps you reach your goals but also matches your resources (i.e. budget).